firebase/functions-samples/README.md

 Integrates the Bit.ly API to shorten URLs automatically as they are added to the database.
 Uses a Realtime Database trigger.

-### Full-text search via Algolia for [Realtime Database](/fulltext-search) or [Cloud Firestore](/fulltext-search-firestore)
+### Full-text search via Algolia for [Realtime Database](/fulltext-search) or [Firestore](/fulltext-search-firestore)

-Enable full-text search on Firebase Database data or Cloud Firestore documents by using an Algolia hosted search service.
+Enable full-text search on Firebase Database data or Firestore documents by using an Algolia hosted search service.
-Uses a Realtime Database or Cloud Firestore trigger.
+Uses a Realtime Database or Firestore trigger.

 ### [User data cleanup](/user-data-cleanup)